Updated for nself v1.0.12 v1.0.12

 nself plugin list

-nself plugin install stripe
+nself plugin install analytics

-nself plugin install github
+nself plugin install ai

-nself plugin stripe customers listWhen ready for production:
+nself plugin install notifyWhen ready for production:

 # Create production environment